• Skip to primary navigation

 Since the butter in the cake will cause it to be very dense when cold, I’d suggest reheating individual slices in the microwave for 15-20 seconds or bring the entire cake to room temperature prior to serving.

-Overhead view of a sliced gluten free cherry cake on a pink table.
+A sliced gluten free cherry almond cake sitting on a pink table.

 How do you know when a cake is done?